Fliegerführer Atlantik: World War II

-On 1 September 1939 German forces invaded Poland beginning World War II in Europe.
+On 1 September 1939, the Polish Campaign began when German forces invaded Poland beginning World War II in Europe.
 The Kriegsmarine was immediately engaged in operations against the British Royal Navy in the North Sea.
 The inadequacy of naval–air operations was brought to Hitler's attention to Raeder on 23 October 1939.
-The admiral urged closer cooperation by both sea and air services.
-On 30 October 1939 Naval Group West, under the command of Admiral Alfred Saalwächter, submitted a memorandum to the Naval Staff entitled Air Units under the Commander, Naval Air West.
-Saalwächter noted the forces at his disposal were too weak to support operations over vast distances and current operations exhausted the tiny forces at his disposal rendering them unfit for operations for extended periods.
-The situation, he noted, made it impossible to reconnoiter enemy activities or attack their forces in clear weather conditions.
+The admiral urged closer cooperation by sea and air services.
+On 30 October 1939 Naval Group West, under the command of Admiral Alfred Saalwächter, submitted a memorandum to the Oberkommando der Marine the Naval Staff entitled Air Units under the Commander, Naval Air West.
+Saalwächter noted the forces at his disposal were too weak to support operations over vast distances and current operations exhausted the tiny forces at his disposal, rendering them unfit for operations for extended periods.
+The situation, he noted, made it impossible to reconnoitre an opponent's activities or attack their forces in clear weather conditions.
 Saalwächter complained that the Dornier Do 18 and Heinkel He 115 aircraft available were too few in number and losses outstripped production.
-He required 378 aircraft with 126 battle-ready.
-Current strength stood at 85 machines.
-There was no authority to which the Naval Staff could submit this request.
-Raeder lobbied Hitler for more resources but he deferred to Göring.
+He required 378 aircraft with 126 battle-ready but strength stood at 85 machines.
+There was no authority to which the Naval Staff could submit this request; Raeder lobbied Hitler for more resources but he deferred to Göring.
 Göring proposed that of the 12 Staffeln (squadrons) of naval aircraft in existence, three be sent to the X. Fliegerkorps (10th Flying Corps), intended as a specialist anti-shipping formation.
 The remaining nine Raeder could retain.
 Raeder sent a rejection letter to Göring on 31 October 1939 requesting naval air units be expanded to 24 Staffeln up to 1942, but to no avail.